RupakMukherjee/PPPL-CCI-2021/index.md

 ### Machine Learning Process Flowchart

-The machine learning process flowchart below will explain the five steps of a general machine learning process.
+The machine learning process flowchart below will explain the five steps of the general machine learning process.
 We want to get a great understanding of the basics before we go into detail about how the machine learning process is utilized to solve PDEs.
 First, start at step 1, then step 2 until you end at step 5.

 <img src="https://user-images.githubusercontent.com/90737587/141751967-9b24e444-f079-4771-95a4-5eacdcc652ee.png" width="100%" height="100%">